 Business intelligence tools (zero-coding user-friendly tools) make data visualization easy.
-For this reason, one can easily become an expert for the software as you do not require any basic programming language knowledge.
+For this reason, one can easily become an expert as you do not require any basic programming language knowledge.

-There are many free open sources available, as well as many paid tools that give you free trial days for trying out the software.
+There are many free open sources available, as well as many paid tools that give you free trial days for trying them out.
 However, they have limited functionality and cannot meet one’s individual needs.

-Although business intelligence tools make data visualization easy, they have certain demerits which include:
+Although business intelligence tools make data visualization easy, they have certain drawbacks which include:

 - Their paid version is very costly for an individual to buy.